resconnx/dotfiles/.github/README.md

 . cfg
 ```

-If you are installing the main Alberon dotfiles (not a fork) on a personal account (not shared), set your name and email address:
+If you are installing the main ResConX dotfiles (not a fork) on a personal account (not shared), set your name and email address:

 ```bash
 setup-identity 'Your Name' 'yourname@researchconnectx.com'